FluxML/model-zoo/tutorials/transfer_learning/README.md

 This tutorial shows how to perform transfer learning using a pre-trained vision model.
 In the process, we will also learn how to use a custom data container, a useful feature when dealing with large datasets that cannot fit into memory.

-Transfer learning is an common way in which large, compute intensive models can be used in practice.
+Transfer learning is a common way in which large, compute intensive models can be used in practice.
 Following their training to perform well on their general trask, they can be subsequently used as a basis to fine-tune only some of their components on smaller, specialized datasets adapted to a specific task.

 Self contained Julia code presented in this tutorial is found in ["transfer_learning.jl"](transfer_learning.jl) and can be launched with: